Affiliate links on Android Authority may earn us a commission. Learn more.

 Update, April 27: In a brief official statement, Nokia denies that it currently has “plans to manufacture or sell consumer handsets” and says that the reports about Nokia using a Chinese R&D center to produce smartphones are false.
 Apparently, the comments were “incorrectly attributed” to Nokia’s Mike Wang.

 While Nokia’s rebuttal seems very stern and clear, the wording of the statement doesn’t rule out the possibility that Nokia will license its brand and designs to another company that would handle manufacturing and sales.
-That’s how the partnership between Nokia and Foxconn works for the N1 tablet.
+That’s how the partnership between Nokia and Hon Hai Technology Group (Foxconn) works for the N1 tablet.

 Update, April 24: While Re/code is a very solid source, it’s always nice to get official confirmation on a rumor.
 Nokia’s head in China, Mike Wang told Chinese media that Nokia will use an R&D center and manufacturing facilities in Sichuan to build Android-powered smartphones from next year (via G4Games).
 No other details are available.